This Document Part of a Complete Set of Style Guides

 In sum, on YouTube one can:

 - Advertise on other people's videos

 Also, Google Analytics allows for YouTube channel data.
 As with adwords in general, YouTube advertising can be as focused and keyword-specific, and there is also geographical and demographical data.

 Video Advertising Effectiveness

 Video ads are known to be the most effective format, better than flash animation ads for increasing intent-to-purchase, including top of funnel brand awareness and bottom of funnel brand favorability.
-See this paper https://drive.google.com/open?id=0B2q0T9IiNNfaOUhzaE1ON1hWb1k and while the research is a bit old, these are scientific studies which show durable psychological effects).
+While the research is a bit old, there are scientific studies which show durable psychological effects.

 However, the key is in being cost-effective, not just effective.
 This means an ad that is well-crafted and on-message.
 In order to magnify the brand effects, there needs to be some call to action that is free to perform, such as viewing other videos, downloading a pdf, visiting a website, etc.

 Also, the video ad needs to be very well crafted and lead to other video viewing/liking and subscribing to your channel.
 It will take work to set this up, but then you will be able to leverage a place where your competitors are not doing much (yes, some competitors have more videos but they are not being advertised).